xuan-yang0506/Dotify/README.md

-# Dotify by Sean yang
+# Dotify by Sean Yang

 This is a simple Android app that stimulates a music play app.
 A user can click the play button to increment the number of time played.
 One can also add a new user and the time played